 Any idea that’s fuelled by a strong emotion such as anger, hatred, love, or our religious or political beliefs usually cannot be modified using reason alone.

-The good news is that hypnotic techniques can alter, amend, or entirely eliminate old ideas and beliefs and subsequently change your reactions.
+The good news is that hypnotic techniques can alter, amend, or entirely eliminate old ideas, beliefs and traumatic memories, and subsequently change your reactions.

 The companion rule to this is ‘the longer an idea remains, the more opposition there is to replace it with a new idea’.